Antoninus Pius. AD 138-161.As (Copper, 27mm, 10.67 g 12), Rome, 140.

 A .
 DEI.
 GRA .
 R .
 SCOTORVUM + .
 DA .
 PACEM .
 DOMINE .
 1553

-This coin is the finest extant, pre 1880's the coin sold for 61 gbp
+This is the finest extant of this extremely rare coin, pre 1880's the coin sold for 61 gbp

 SCOTLAND.
 Mary.
 1542-1567 44 Shilling